The Lucky Country: Legacy

 The book became a phenomenon at its publication, despite some initially critical reviews.
 One commentator remarked that the release of the book was like "A bucket of cold saltwater emptied onto the belly of a dreaming sunbather".
 Writing in 2007, Raewyn Connell called it "the first pop-sociology best-seller" in Australia.

 It was published at a time when criticism of Australia, which had experienced an ascension to wealth and prosperity in a relatively short history (the country was federated in 1901), was rife.
 It is not the only book to shine an unfavourable light on the country: Robin Boyd's The Australian Ugliness was released four years earlier in 1960 and is considered a seminal work on Australian architecture.
 Boyd's book was an indictment on the taste of Australian suburbanites, and the aesthetic of the Australian suburbs, which he lamented was in a deplorable state, full of European imitation styles fused together to make one whole.

 Horne's book was given an unofficial sequel in 2016, with Ian Lowe's The Lucky Country?
 Reinventing Australia.
 Lowe's book addresses Horne's stance, and states that due to poor leadership, little has changed since The Lucky Country.

-With regard to economic innovation, Australia still ranks low: in 2014 The Economists Economic Innovation Index ranked Australia 22nd, behind Japan, the US, Germany and Sweden.
+With regard to economic innovation, Australia still ranks relatively low compared with other developed nations: in 2014 The Economists Economic Innovation Index ranked Australia 22nd, behind Japan, the US, Germany and Sweden.